Easy, Egg-Free Christmas Cookies from the Pantry

 - Sift together flour, cocoa, and salt.

-- Using a hand mixer, beat butter and sugar until combined.
+- Using a hand mixer, beat butter or coconut oil and sugar until combined.

 - Pat dough into an ungreased pan.
 The dough won’t really hold together and you will think that it needs more moisture – but it doesn’t!
 Trust me!